 - Change rights: People or/and Groups that could edit this Issue details in the future.
 “Everyone” is set by default.
 This means that everyone who has access to this Issue will have the right to modify it.

 - You may want to add Location Details, such as Country, Address, and City information.

 - Complete an Issue Description, in order to give further details to people who will work on its resolution.

 - The status field will be later filled when the process starts.
 In case, that the Issue has already started, make sure you will complete these fields as well.

 - The state will be set automatically as Created when the Issue will be created.
 You may change this later as Confirmed, Scheduled, Running, Completed, Canceled, Paused, or Failed.
 Issue State will alter to Running and Completed automatically on the scheduled start and end dates and times, respectively, provided that you had check Execute automatically field above.

 - Start and End Dates & Times are the execution actual start and end dates and times.
 You will see them when the Issue starts and finishes.

-- Completed (%) is the percentage of Issue completion and should be added and managed manually by the Issue
+- Completed (%) is the percentage of Issue completion and should be added and managed manually by the Issue.

-- Estimated workload, is the actual Issue duration, in hours.
+- The estimated workload, is the actual Issue duration, in hours.
 Calculated hours will appear only if the Region Code field with Regional Settings is selected.
 In the Process view, the Actual Workload will be calculated based on the Tasks’ duration sum.
 In terms of each Process Performance measurement, you may connect a KPI (Objective) with this specific Process (Issue).

 - Finally, click on Save to save the Issue, on Save and New to save this and start creating another one, on Save and notify when you need to save but also send a Notification message to appropriate people or cancel to cancel the procedure.
-Create from template option is available when you have already added an Issue in Process Templates Unit in Automation-this will help you have ready-to-start Issue with specified people participating on them.
+Create from template option is available when you have already added an Issue in Process Templates Unit in Automation-this will help you have ready-to-start Issues with specified people participating in them.